-- 1. Instruction: (virtual), face-to-face teaching of the substantive topics by the instructors; - 2.
+- 1. Instruction: live instruction on the substantive topics by the instructors; - 2.
 Q & A: an opportunity to get clarification on concepts and issues that trouble you

 Emond Exam Prep instructors are leading members of the bar and bench in Ontario, many of whom are top practitioners and respected law professors.
-They work with us each year to revise and update the Emond Exam Prep program, with the goal of helping candidates perform their best on the Ontario bar licensing exams.
+They work with us each year to revise and update the Emond Exam Prep program, with the goal of helping candidates perform their best on the Ontario licensing exams.
 At the end of the course each year, we review the candidates' instructor evaluations to determine our staffing for subsequent years.
 Several of our instructors have taught their section of the course for many years, but we also engage new instructors where appropriate.